SwissDataScienceCenter/renku-design-docs/design/004-native-rstudio-sessions/004-native-rstudio-sessions.md

 - PVC for session storage

 ### Some of these assumptions will remain hardcoded
-- PVC/Storage, but expect the user to patch in volume mount
+- PVC/Storage: expect the user to patch in volume mount
-- Ingress, keep as is point service to auth proxy
+- Ingress: keep as is; point service to auth proxy
-- Authentication, keep as is port 4180 is only entry and it goes through the auth proxy
+- Authentication: keep as is; port 4180 is the only entry and it goes through the auth proxy

 ### Current manifest